Sulfur assimilation: Uptake

-Sulfate reduction in plants
+Sulfate reduction

 Sulfate reduction predominantly takes place in the leaf chloroplasts.
-Here, the reduction of sulfate to sulfide occurs in three steps beginning with its conversion to adenosine 5'-phosphosulfate (APS).
+The reduction of sulfate to sulfide occurs in three steps beginning with its conversion to adenosine 5'-phosphosulfate (APS).
 This first step is catalyzed by ATP sulfurylase.
-The affinity of this enzyme for sulfate is low (Km approximately 1 mM), and the in situ sulfate concentration in the chloroplast is most likely one of the limiting/regulatory steps in sulfur reduction.
+The affinity of this enzyme for sulfate is low (K_{m} approximately 1 mM), and the in situ sulfate concentration in the chloroplast is most likely one of the limiting/regulatory steps in sulfur reduction.
 Subsequently, APS is reduced to sulfite, catalyzed by APS reductase.
-Glutathione is the propsed reductant.
+Glutathione is the proposed reductant.

 The latter reaction is assumed to be one of the primary regulation points in the sulfate reduction, since the activity of APS reductase is the lowest of the enzymes of the sulfate reduction pathway and it has a fast turnover rate.
 Sulfite is with high affinity reduced by sulfite reductase to sulfide with ferredoxin as a reductant.
 The remaining sulfate in plant tissue is transferred into the vacuole.
 The remobilization and redistribution of the vacuolar sulfate reserves appear to be rather slow and sulfur-deficient plants may still contain detectable levels of sulfate.

-Synthesis and function of sulfur compounds in plants
+Selected biosyntheses

 Cysteine

 Sulfide is incorporated into cysteine, catalyzed by O-acetylserine (thiol)lyase, with O-acetylserine as substrate.
 The synthesis of O-acetylserine is catalyzed by serine acetyltransferase and together with O-acetylserine (thiol)lyase it is associated as enzyme complex named cysteine synthase.

 The formation of cysteine is the direct coupling step between sulfur (sulfur metabolism) and nitrogen assimilation in plants.
 This differs from the process in yeast, where sulfide must be incorporated first in homocysteine then converted in two steps to cysteine.

 Cysteine is sulfur donor for the synthesis of methionine, the major other sulfur-containing amino acid present in plants.
 This happens through the transsulfuration pathway and the methylation of homocysteine.

 Both cysteine and methionine are sulfur-containing amino acids and are of great significance in the structure, conformation and function of proteins and enzymes, but high levels of these amino acids may also be present in seed storage proteins.
 The thiol groups of the cysteine residues in proteins can be oxidized resulting in disulfide bridges with other cysteine side chains (and form cystine) and/or linkage of polypeptides.

 Disulfide bridges (disulfide bonds) make an important contribution to the structure of proteins.
 The thiol groups are also of great importance in substrate binding of enzymes, in metal-sulfur clusters in proteins (e.g. ferredoxins) and in regulatory proteins (e.g. thioredoxins).